How Do Statins Work to Protect Your Heart?

 What is cholesterol?

-Cholesterol is a fatty substance made by the liver that travels through the blood.
 There are two types of cholesterol.
 One is good.
 The other is bad.

-HDL cholesterol (high-density lipoprotein) is the good cholesterol.
+HDL (high-density lipoprotein) is the good cholesterol.
 It helps remove the bad cholesterol and protect the arteries.

-LDL cholesterol (low-density lipoprotein) is the bad cholesterol that can clog your arteries.
+LDL (low-density lipoprotein) is the bad cholesterol that can clog your arteries.
 Saturated fats, such as those in beef and full-fat dairy, can increase LDL cholesterol and increase the risk for heart attack or stroke.

 “When you eat a lot of these foods, especially those that are high in saturated and trans fats, your liver produces more cholesterol than the body needs — and that can lead to serious problems,” says Dr. Hitchcock.

-Why is high cholesterol bad?
+Why is high cholesterol dangerous?

 “It can disrupt the normal flow of oxygen-rich blood to the heart, which is why it’s important to know your risk factors,” Dr. Hitchcock says.
 In addition, “high cholesterol has no signs or symptoms, which is why it’s important to have your doctor check your cholesterol levels.
 All it takes is a simple blood test.”